mustaffa-hussain/mustaffa-hussain/README.md

 🔭 I’m currently working on Machine Learning using Graphs <br>
 🌱 I’m currently learning Neo4j <br>
 👯 I’m looking to collaborate on ML and DL with realworld usecase. <br>
-💬 I have Medium Publication @theCyPhy.[ https://medium.com/thecyphy ]We write about ML,DL and other tech changes in the world.<br>
+💬 I have Medium Publication @theCyPhy.[ https://medium.com/thecyphy ]We write about ML,DL and other tech changes in the world.
+Drop me a ssage to contribute<br>
 📫 How to reach me: mustaffahussain4734@gmail.com<br>
 🔨 Portfolio link: https://mustaffa-hussain.github.io/Portfolio/ <br>
 ⚡ Fun fact: Stuck with something, have a donut.<br>